ComunidadAylas/PackSquash/README.md

 builds a ZIP file that can be directly used by the game.
 Currently, PackSquash can apply the following specific techniques:

-* For PNG images: color quantization to generate a color palette, coupled with lossless bit depth, compression and color type reduction, and metadata removal.
+* For PNG images: color quantization to generate a color palette, lossless bit depth, compression and color type reduction, and metadata removal.
 The quantization, although it is pretty subtle or even unneeded for common texture sizes, can be disabled if lossless quality is desired.
 These operations are performed by the well-known `imagequant` (used in `pngquant`) and `oxipng` libraries.
 * For Ogg (.ogg and .oga), MP3, Opus, FLAC, and WAV files: channel mixing, downsampling, transcoding, pitch shifting, and tag removal.
 The default settings are meant to be good enough for in-game music, such that most